Philodendron Varieties: 57 Different Types of Philodendron

 Jose Buono

 The Jose Buono Philodendron can provide a wonderfully tropical feel to any home or office.
 Its large variegated leaves are showy with a thick, leather-like texture and have splashes of gold, yellow, cream, or white coloring.
-Plant owners can expect the leaves to grow up to two feet long while the Jose Buono can reach heights of up to ten feet outdoors or around four feet inside.
+Plant owners can expect the leaves to grow up to two feet long while Jose Buono can reach heights of up to ten feet outdoors or around four feet inside.

-One unique feature about the Jose Buono is how each leaf is individual, and no two will have the same variegated design or coloring.
+One unique feature about Jose Buono is how each leaf is individual, and no two will have the same variegated design or coloring.
 This ornamental tropical plant is a wonder as a low-maintenance climbing Philodendron for any beginner plant lover or busy homeowner.

 Lacerum

-The Lacerum’s leaves can reach 20 inches long for an impressive display in ideal growing conditions.
+Lacerum’s leaves can reach 20 inches long for an impressive display in ideal growing conditions.
 Older mature leaves have deeper lobes than juvenile ones, giving them an attractive variety.
 If it can flower, this Philodendron variety will produce dull red flowers with purple insides.

 Lemon Lime